 - Mix all sauce ingredients and whisk until blended

-- Preheat Wok over high heat (until a drop of water sizzles)
+- Preheat skillet or wok over high heat

 - Add mushrooms and the marinade and stir fry until the liquid has evaporated

-- Remove mushrooms from wok, and add onion and peppers
+- Remove mushrooms from the pan, and set aside

 - Slowly stir in sauce, mixing well to coat